executablebooks/sphinx-book-theme/docs/tutorials/get-started.md

 ## Add a source repository button to your theme

-There are several ways that you can customize the Sphinx Book Theme[^myref].
+There are several ways that you can customize the Sphinx Book Theme.
 For this tutorial, we'll add a pointer to a GitHub repository for our theme.

-[^myref]: Some footnote text

 To add a button that links to the repository for your documentation, add the following configuration in `conf.py`.